-Tax Appeals And Tax Tribunal
+Tax Appeals and Tax Tribunal

-In relation to disputes regarding ‘direct tax’, for example Income Tax, PAYE tax, Corporation Tax, Capital Gains Tax or National Insurance contributions, you must appeal to HMRC first before appealing to the Tax Tribunal.
+In relation to disputes regarding ‘direct tax’.
+For example Income Tax, PAYE tax, Corporation Tax, Capital Gains Tax.
+Or National Insurance contributions, you must appeal to HMRC first before appealing to the Tax Tribunal.
 You may then appeal to the tribunal is you are still unsatisfied with the outcome.

-In relation to ‘indirect tax’, for example VAT, excise duty, customs duty, you can usually appeal straight to the tribunal should you wish, however you can also refer the matter back to HMRC for another officer not previously involved in the matter to reassess first if you would refer.
-It can sometimes be more cost and time effective to refer the matter back to HMRC.
+In relation to ‘indirect tax’, for example VAT, excise duty, customs duty, you can usually appeal straight to the tribunal should you wish.
+You can also refer the matter back to HMRC for another officer.
+An officer, not previously involved in the matter to reassess first if you would refer.
+It can sometimes be more cost, and time effective to refer the matter back to HMRC.

 Make An Enquiry Today